whblondeau/gyre/finding_flotsam.md

 						#

+“How can we even find Flotsam?”
+Rahifa mused as they shared a meal with a few of the other off-watch sailors.
+“What do you mean, pretty girl?” leered one of the Bhalong, a big sailor named Hagga Sha.
+Rahifa, who didn’t like her, gestured impatiently.

+“No Radio.
+Not on this ship, sure.
+And no Passage Bird going to come anywhere near.”
+She looked at the big sailor, watchful for anger.
+But the Bhalong just grinned wider.
+Rahifa, seeing something in the grin, reckoned that Hagga might have been appealing—if she hadn’t long ago decided that it was more fun to be a scumspider.

+“Best step carefully, Paritid girl.
+Never know but what you might end up feeding the Captain's Slink.”
+Hagga laughed silently.
+“Something got to feed it.
+Your little rigging cat maybe?”
+The sailor shrugged.
+“Too small—”

+Hagga’s mistake was to assume that her size and strength would let her control a brawl.
+Rahifa was not only skilled, she was fast and strong.
+All would have been ordinary, except Rahifa broke Hagga’s collarbone with an elbow strike.
+Hagga seemed shocked and horrified, then terrified.
+“Bitch, you kill me, bitch,” she moaned.
+The other sailors, a rough crew, laughed or looked at Hagga curiously; a broken collarbone was no great matter.

+For crippling a watchstander, Rahifa drew extra duty.
+When she went down into sick bay, because she felt somewhat bad about it, Hagga was listless and terrified, and turned to face the bulkhead, refusing to talk to her.

+						#

 The meaning of that was made sickeningly clear two days later.
 The _Ragfin_ had passed near enough through the center of the Gyre.
 It was the Captain’s watch, morning.
 The Bosun whistled the All Hands.

 The crew assembled.
 The Captain looked at them.
 “We need a guide,” she began abruptly.
 “We cannot find Flotsam without it.
 The Shark God has seen our need, and filled it in a shipshape way.”
 She bent the weight of her dread gaze upon them.
 “Some of you are proven; women I can trust.
 Some of you not.